 What time do you start and finish?

 It’s entirely up to you.
 I normally recommend starting a couple of hours before the ceremony time to get a representative story of your preparations, and most couples like me to stay for the first hour or so of the dancing in the evening.

 Are there any hidden extras to pay?

 What happens if you are ill?
 Who will take our photos?

-The system works, over the last 10 years it has been running as a group we have never had a wedding coverage missed because a photographer was suddenly incapacitated – I’ve stood in for several other photographers in that time and I know they’ve got my back should I need them.
+The system works, over the last 10 years it has been running as a group we have never had a wedding coverage missed by one of our members.
+I’ve stood in for several other photographers in that time and I know they’ve got my back should I need them.

 How do we book you?

 Let me know you would like to reserve the date and I will email you a contract to complete and send back to me with a £500 retainer.
 Once I have received both your day is booked and I’ll stop taking enquiries for your date.
 The balance of the fee is due one month before your wedding date.